elvis-george/LocalFace/README.md

 # FaceDetect

-modify the python dictionary to add users and user picture/pictures
+modify the python dictionary in the *Detect.py files to add users and user picture/pictures

 "PI"
 -----------------------------